generalelectrix/tunnels/READMENEXT.md

 ## Controllers

 Install `controller_templates/tunnels.touchosc` on a tablet of your choice running TouchOSC v1.
 Natively scaled for iPad.
-Connect to a network midi session on the server via TouchOSC Bridge.
+Install TouchOSC Bridge on the host computer, launch it, make sure `Enable USB Connections` is checked, and connect your tablet to the host with USB.
+In TouchOSC connection settings, make sure everything besides the TouchOSC Bridge connection is disabled.

 Akai APC40 should work out of the box.